monesri-dev/ShadowFox/ShopEase/README.md

 ## 📄 License

-This project is created for learning and portfolio purposes.
+This project is created for learning  purposes.